17 Famous French Drinks & Beverages to Try in France (Alcoholic & Non-Alcoholic)

 Cointreau was first invented in 1875 in Saint-Barthélemy-d’Anjou.
 The pretty countryside area of western France, is a bit of a European hidden gem, near to the city of Nantes.
 The area is now famous for this French liqueur.
 Nowadays Cointreau is a well-known French drink that is sold all over the world.

-It is also used in many popular cocktails including the Sidecar, the classic Mexican Margharita, the Cosmopolitan or the Mimosa.
+It is also used in many popular cocktails including the Sidecar, the classic Mexican Margarita, the Cosmopolitan or the Mimosa.
 Originally named Curaçao Blanco Triple Sec, it is stronger than most triple sec liqueurs at 40%.
 The beautiful orange perfume flavour that Cointreau has is because of the pressed orange skins that it’s made from.

 10. Crème de Cassis